clevergrant/cp2077-wheel-mod/README.md

 **Settings page doesn't appear.** Mod Settings + ArchiveXL need to be installed correctly.
 The wheel still works without them; you just lose in-game tuning.
 Edit `config.json` directly as a fallback.

-**Wheel detected but nothing happens in the car.** The redscript vehicle-input hook is the fragile part.
-Check `red4ext/logs/` for compilation errors in `gwheel_vehicle_override.reds`.
-A game patch that renames `VehicleComponent` or its methods will break the hook until that file is updated.
+**Wheel detected but nothing happens in the car.** Axis injection goes through a C++ detour on `vehicle::BaseObject::UpdateVehicleCameraInput`, resolved via a hash in RED4ext's address database.
+If RED4ext itself is behind the current game patch, it terminates the game with its own message box at launch — update RED4ext first.
+If the game launches but the wheel still doesn't steer, check `red4ext/logs/gwheel-*.log` for `[gwheel:hook] UpdateVehicleCameraInput fired for the first time` (live-hook signal) and call `GWheel_GetDeviceInfo` from a debug console to see the fire counter.
+Missing or stuck at zero means the mount gate isn't tracking your vehicle — check that `gwheel_mount.reds` compiled (see `r6/cache/modded/final.redscripts.log`).

 **FFB never fires.** Confirm the wheel has a motor (see the supported-wheels table).
 Confirm `GWheel_HasFFB()` returns true in the mod's log output.
 In G HUB, make sure "Allow game to adjust settings" is enabled; without it the game's force commands won't reach the wheel.